 If you have a pyacq compatible device (Blackrock, Multi channel system, NiDaqMx, Measurement computing, ...) you can also test tridesclous online during the experiment.
-See online\demo.py
+See online_demo.py

-In pyacq, you can build by yourself you own viewers in a custum "Node", so you should be able to monitor during the recording what you need (receptor field, ...)
+In pyacq, you can build your own viewers in a custom "Node", so you should be able to monitor during the recording what you need (receptive field, ...)